farcire/curby/refined-prd.md

 **FR-005: Data Ingestion ("Trust, then Verify")**
 - **Description:** The system will directly ingest and use data from the official SFMTA source for Mission & SOMA, using spatial joins for parking regulations.
 - **Acceptance Criteria:**
-  - [ ] The system uses Active Streets (3psu-pn9h) as the geometry backbone and address range source.
+  - [x] The system uses Active Streets (3psu-pn9h) as the geometry backbone and address range source.
-  - [ ] **Address ranges stored:** Each CNN L/R segment stores fromAddress and toAddress fields for direct address-based queries.
+  - [x] **Address ranges stored:** Each CNN L/R segment stores fromAddress and toAddress fields for direct address-based queries.
-  - [ ] **Parking regulations spatially joined:** Regulations (hi6h-neyh) are assigned to CNN L and/or CNN R based on distance (<10m = clear, 10-50m = boundary with Parcel Overlay resolution).
+  - [x] **Parking regulations spatially joined:** Regulations (hi6h-neyh) are assigned to CNN L and/or CNN R based on distance (<10m = clear, 10-50m = boundary with Parcel Overlay resolution).
-  - [ ] **RPP zones from regulations:** RPP area codes come directly from regulation records (`rpparea1` field), not from separate address matching.
+  - [x] **RPP zones from regulations:** RPP area codes come directly from regulation records (`rpparea1` field), not from separate address matching.
-  - [ ] **Street cleaning direct join:** Street cleaning (yhqp-riqs) uses CNN + Side fields for 100% direct matching.
+  - [x] **Street cleaning direct join:** Street cleaning (yhqp-riqs) uses CNN + Side fields for 100% direct matching.
-  - [ ] **Cardinal directions captured:** Street cleaning provides cardinal directions (N, S, E, W, etc.) for user-friendly display.
+  - [x] **Cardinal directions captured:** Street cleaning provides cardinal directions (N, S, E, W, etc.) for user-friendly display.
-  - [ ] Metered data is joined via CNN key.
+  - [x] Metered data is joined via CNN key.

 **FR-006: Error Reporting System**
 - **Description:** Allow users to report incorrect parking rules they encounter.
 - **Acceptance Criteria:**
-  - [ ] Users can easily find and use a "Report Incorrect Rule" button.
+  - [x] Users can easily find and use a "Report Incorrect Rule" button.

 **FR-007: Anonymous Usage (No Authentication)**
 - **Description:** Allow users to access all features without creating accounts.
 - **Acceptance Criteria:**
-  - [ ] All features are immediately accessible on app load.
+  - [x] All features are immediately accessible on app load.

 **FR-008: Automated Parking Data Monitoring ("Listener Mode")**
 - **Description:** A backend process that periodically checks the SFMTA data source for changes to rules within Mission & SOMA.
 - **Acceptance Criteria:**
   - [ ] The system automatically polls the SFMTA data source on a regular schedule.
+(Planned for post-beta)

 **FR-009: Location & Dynamic Map View (MVP Use Cases)**
 - **Description:** Supports two distinct modes of operation with a dynamic map interface that responds to viewport changes.